pattyperron/blockchain_career_blueprint/blockchain_concepts.md

 ### Interoperability

-Side chain
 A sidechain is a separate blockchain which runs in parallel to Ethereum Mainnet and operates independently.
 These two chains work together often to help with scale.
-TODO
+TODO Side chain

 Further Reading:

 [Further Reading](https://www.bitcoin.com/get-started/what-are-sidechains/)
-- My interoperability paper
+- TODO the paper I read on interoperability

 ----